irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 ### Enemy changes
 All enemies now have same amount of health on all difficulties, with values being similar to vanilla Death Wish difficulty.
-Headshot multipliers are not set to 2x for most enemies, with exceptions for some special enemies.
+Headshot multipliers are now set to 2x for most enemies, with exceptions for some special enemies.

 ### Melee rework (important for some skills)
 Melee weapons now deal % damage - if your melee has 35 damage, it will deal 35% of enemy's health in one hit.
 Some enemies are exceptions to this rule.